SkyWest (NASDAQ:SKYW) Shares Gap Down to $41.25

 Shares of SkyWest, Inc. (NASDAQ:SKYW) gapped down prior to trading on Monday .
 The stock had previously closed at $41.25, but opened at $40.00.
 SkyWest shares last traded at $41.00, with a volume of 5,600 shares.

-A number of research analysts have recently commented on the company.
+Several research analysts have weighed in on SKYW shares.
+Zacks Investment Research lowered SkyWest from a “buy” rating to a “hold” rating and set a $54.00 target price on the stock. in a research report on Tuesday, September 28th.
 Raymond James lowered their price objective on SkyWest from $67.00 to $63.00 and set a “strong-buy” rating on the stock in a report on Friday, October 29th.
-Cowen lowered SkyWest from an “outperform” rating to a “market perform” rating and lowered their price objective for the company from $50.00 to $42.00 in a report on Wednesday, December 15th.
-Finally, Zacks Investment Research lowered SkyWest from a “buy” rating to a “hold” rating and set a $54.00 price objective on the stock. in a report on Tuesday, September 28th.
+Finally, Cowen lowered SkyWest from an “outperform” rating to a “market perform” rating and lowered their price objective for the company from $50.00 to $42.00 in a report on Wednesday, December 15th.
 Two investment analysts have rated the stock with a hold rating, two have given a buy rating and one has assigned a strong buy rating to the company.
 According to data from MarketBeat, the company currently has a consensus rating of “Buy” and a consensus price target of $58.80.

 The firm has a 50 day moving average of $43.40 and a two-hundred day moving average of $44.34.
 The stock has a market cap of $2.05 billion, a P/E ratio of 34.21 and a beta of 1.87.
 The company has a debt-to-equity ratio of 1.15, a quick ratio of 0.88 and a current ratio of 0.96.